 You Are What You Eat: Toxins in American Foods Which Are Banned in Europe

 Artificial Colourings, Flavourings and Preservatives

-I initially became aware of the potential health issues with American food during the failed Transatlantic Trade and Investment Partnership (TTIP) negotiations between the USA and EU back in 2013.
+I first became aware of the potential health issues with American food during the failed Transatlantic Trade and Investment Partnership (TTIP) negotiations between the USA and EU back in 2013.

 When the negotiations were faltering I started to look at some of the major issues, and it was at this point I discovered the health and safety concerns with American foods to be one of the stumbling blocks.

 As a Brit, food standards in the USA has no direct effect on me, and although I’m not a health freak I do find this subject of particular interest in that I am a vegetarian, and I do like to eat healthily.
 In that respect I was keen to look into this subject purely on an academic level e.g. out of curiosity.

 When I looked further into this I was amazed to discover the EPA (Environmental Protection Agency) apparently take a stance that food products should only be banned when they are proven to be harmful.
 In contrast the EFSA (European Food Safety Authority) only deem Food safe for human consumption once it has been proven so by independent scientific evidence.